2 Distributions for statistical models

 In many cases, the central limit theorem justifies using a normal distribution.

 Another approach to selecting a distribution family involves constraining specific properties of the distribution, such as its mean and variance, and then selecting a model family that maximises the spread of the probability mass.
-This method is closely related to the maximum entropy principle, which will be discussed in more detail later, and is also one of the reasons why exponential families are favoured in statistical modelling.
+This method is closely related to the maximum entropy principle, which will be discussed in more detail later, and is also in fact one of the reasons why exponential families are favoured in statistical modelling.

 2.4 Building complex statistical models